Home » Cypress Park Probate Closed

 Cypress Park Probate Closed

 As a Los Angeles probate real estate specialist, I have developed relationships with many probate and trust attorneys.
 The ones I work with on a regular basis are the cream of the crop.
-Every now and again, I will sell a Los Angeles probate property with an attorney I have not yet worked with.
+Now and again, I will sell a Los Angeles probate property with an attorney I have not yet worked with.
 We finally closed escrow on this Cypress Park probate.
 Here’s the back story:

 Cypress Park Probate Closed

 For whatever reason, this probate attorney neglected to file one.
 Therefore, we then had to wait fifteen days for the Cypress Park probate to close.
+Working with attorneys and Realtors who specialize in probate sales saves time and money.

 Related Post: San Gabriel Valley Probate Just Listed